-In addition to the instructional programs available in the elementary grades, students in Grades 9-12 can participate in career and technical education (CTE).
-CTE programs offer a range of training that helps students gain employment in high-skilled, high-wage jobs and advance to postsecondary education.
+In addition to the instructional programs available in the elementary grades, a student in Grades 9-12 can participate in a career and technical education (CTE) program or course of study that includes a coherent sequence of two or more CTE courses.
+CTE programs offer a range of training designed to help students gain employment in high-skilled, high-wage jobs and advance to postsecondary education.

-In 2010-11, students receiving Title I services had retention rates higher than those for students overall in all secondary grades (Table 19).
-In Grades 9-12, by contrast, students participating in CTE programs had retention rates lower than those for students overall (Figure 17).
+In 2011-12, students receiving Title I services had a higher retention rate than students overall in every secondary grade (Table 19).
+In each of Grades 9-12, by contrast, students participating in CTE programs had a lower retention rate than students overall (Figure 17).

-Figure 17 Grade-Level Retention, Grades 9-12, by Grade and Career and Technical Education Program Participation, Texas Public Schools, 2010-11
+Figure 17 Grade-Level Retention, Grades 9-12, by Grade and Career and Technical Education Program Participation, Texas Public Schools, 2011-12

-Table 19 Grade-Level Retention, Grades 7-12, by Grade and by Career and Technical Education, Gifted and Talented, and Title I Program Participation, Texas Public Schools, 2000-01 Through 2010-11
+Table 19 Grade-Level Retention, Grades 7-12, by Grade and by Career and Technical Education, Gifted and Talented, and Title I Program Participation, Texas Public Schools, 2001-02 Through 2011-12